 What should tenants do?

 To avoid litigations arising out of landlord-tenant disputes, the Supreme Court in the case Anthony versus KC Ittoop and Sons passed an order that a landlord cannot eject a tenant for at least five years, if the tenant has been paying the rent regularly as per the agreement between the two parties.
-However, if the landlord wants to use the premises for his personal use, he may ask the tenant to move out.
+However, if the landlord wants to use the premises for his personal use, he is free to throw the tenant out.

 What hinders rental market growth despite the law?

-Laws are typically filed in favour of landlords.
+Laws are typically tilted in favour of landlords.
 This is precisely why the millennial workforce is seen adopting the co-living model, diminishing the chances of landlords to earn any income on their immovable asset.
-Landlords also don’t find it lucrative enough to rent their premises, considering there’s no authority like RERA to regulate this segment and disputes go on perennially.
-The Model Tenancy Act, 2019 proposes to set up such authorities in states.
+Landlords also don’t find it lucrative enough to rent their premises, considering there’s no authority like the RERA to regulate this segment and disputes go on perennially.
+The Model Tenancy Act, 2019, proposes to set up such authorities in states.